Top 5 Tips For Writing In A Literary Collaboration

 4. Be flexible

-Life does not happen to you, it happens for you, said Jim Carrey in one of his famous speeches.
+Life does not happen to you, it happens for you.
 I believe that is true.
 Life is in constant movement and happens for you when you go with the flow.
 This does not mean being passive.
 On the contrary, it means actively adapting to permanently evolving circumstances and inner changes.
 Both you and your writing partner are going to change during your collaboration.
 Therefore, you have to be willing to adjust your alliance whenever appropriate and to build on each other’s ideas, even when it takes you to uncomfortable or uncharted territory.

 5. Nurture kindness